luisnisc/luisnisc/README.md

 # Hello, I'm Luis 👋

 Welcome to my GitHub profile!
 I'm a dedicated web developer and tech enthusiast based in Spain.
 With a strong passion for creating innovative solutions, I specialize in building dynamic and user-friendly web applications.
-I have experience working with a variety of technologies, including Angular, React, Astro, Vue, TailwindCSS, Bootstrap, JavaScript, HTML, and CSS.
+I have experience working with a variety of technologies, including Angular, React, Astro, TailwindCSS, Bootstrap, JavaScript, HTML, and CSS.

 ## 🚀 About Me